-It should go without saying that the weather in Iceland can be a bit rainy, this is the most important item in your suitcase.
+It should go without saying that the weather in Iceland can be a bit rainy, so this is the most important item in your suitcase.
 You have two options for styles of rain jackets.
 The first one we recommend is a classic packable rain jacket made for hiking that is a solid choice for outdoor adventurers.
-The second option being a trench coat jacket for travel for those looking to maintain style while dodging puddles.
+The second option is a trench coat jacket for travel for those looking to maintain style while dodging puddles.

 I ALWAYS have a down jacket with me when I’m traveling in the winter, fall, or even spring.
 They aren’t just good for hikes, but doing anything outside.